 What we don’t: Inferior performance compared to the PocketRocket and similar models above.

 At such a low cost, there are a few letdowns in the build.
 For one, the stove doesn’t burn nearly as efficiently as the PocketRocket, WindMaster, or LiteMax, so you will go through a fuel canister in a shorter amount of time (this can add up, particularly on longer trips.)
 Moreover, the stove doesn’t do well in the wind and will take longer to boil at full power, and it’s noticeably flimsier and less durable than the pricier canister options on our list.
-But if you set reasonable expectations, the BRS 3000T is an intriguing budget option nevertheless.
+But if you set reasonable expectations, the BRS 3000T nevertheless is an intriguing budget option with a solid track record.

 See the BRS 3000T